 3. Become an advocate for mental health

 Did you know that 9.5% of adults in the US suffer from a depressive illness?
 The mental health of your employees is critical when you are trying to improve the office environment because when an employee isn’t in the right frame of mind, they aren’t going to be very productive, but they can also create an unsafe work environment for other employees.

 As an employer, you can hire safety specialists such as a safety director, safety manager, or a safety coordinator to help you increase the safety of the workplace.

 If you don’t want to hire safety specialists, you can just encourage employees to reach out to you or Human Resources if they are having any troubles.
 By creating a safe place where your employees can talk and express themselves, they may feel more at ease at work and with their co-workers.

 It’s worth noting that the ADA (Americans with Disabilities Act) requires that employees with a mental illness be offered provisions that will help them cope.
 This can be a change in duties, a reduction in the number of hours they need to work, or even being able to work at home.

-4. Encourage Education
+4. Encourage education

-By having the ability to further their education, whether it is to learn basic finance fundamentals or basic HTML, employees can learn things that will help them further their career, or just learn new and interesting hobbies.
+By having the ability to further their education, whether it is to learn basic financial fundamentals or basic HTML, employees can learn things that will help them further their career, or just learn new and interesting hobbies.

 In an article on Inc.com, small companies are taking a page out of McDonald’s Hamburger University playbook and are introducing that “University” feeling to their education efforts.

 Of course, you can also encourage your employees to take courses at local universities that will directly affect their work.
 You can even offer reimbursement or other incentives.
-Think about it this way, the more you invest into improving your employee’s skills, the better off your business will be!
+Think about it this way, the more you invest in improving your employee’s skills, the better off your business will be!
 It’s a win-win situation for everyone involved.